disrpt/sharedtask2025/data/eng.dep.scidtb/README.md

 SciDTB, Background relation is divided into three subtypes: Related, Goal, and General, because the background description in scientific abstracts usually has more different intents.

-## DISRPT 2023 Shared Task Information
+## DISRPT 2025 Shared Task Information

-For the 2023 shared task, the original split from the authors is adopted, with 492 documents in the `train` set, 154 in the `dev` set, and 152 in the `test` set.
+For the 2023 and 2025 shared tasks, the original split from the authors is adopted, with 492 documents in the `train` set, 154 in the `dev` set, and 152 in the `test` set.

 Data has been tokenized, split into sentences, POS tagged, and parsed using Stanza.